By the end of this section, you will be able to:

 - Compare different conceptions of federalism

 The Constitution sketches a federal framework that aims to balance the forces of decentralized and centralized governance in general terms; it does not flesh out standard operating procedures that say precisely how the states and federal governments are to handle all policy contingencies imaginable.
 Therefore, officials at the state and national levels have had some room to maneuver as they operate within the Constitution’s federal design.
 This has led to changes in the configuration of federalism over time, changes corresponding to different historical phases that capture distinct balances between state and federal authority.
-This change has come about due to court decisions as well as other societal and political exigencies.
-To facilitate an better understanding of this ebb and flow, scholars have created different “eras” of federalism.

 The Struggle Between National Power and State Power

 As George Washington’s secretary of the treasury from 1789 to 1795, Alexander Hamilton championed legislative efforts to create a publicly chartered bank.
 For Hamilton, the establishment of the Bank of the United States was fully within Congress’s authority, and he hoped the bank would foster economic development, print and circulate paper money, and provide loans to the government.
 Although Thomas Jefferson, Washington’s secretary of state, staunchly opposed Hamilton’s plan on the constitutional grounds that the national government had no authority to create such an instrument, Hamilton managed to convince the reluctant president to sign the legislation.